gammamatrix/playground-documentation/docs/mission.rst

 Playground's goal is to provide buildable, usable and copyable code for any type of PHP and ECMAScript applications for the upcoming centuries and millennia.

+* The Playground Packages may be installed via `Packagist <https://packagist.org/packages/gammamatrix/>`_ with Composer or they may be rebuilt with the Playground Make commands to fit your organization namespace and coding styles.

 ..
 Note::